rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 where [username] is your user on the system.

-At this point, you've made a bunch of changes so before you go any further, reboot your machne.
+At this point, you have made a bunch of changes.
+Before you go any further, reboot your machine.

-## Verifying the Install
+## Verifying the install

-To make sure that `lxd` started and that your user has privileges, from the command prompt do:
+To ensure that `lxd` started and that your user has privileges, from the shell prompt do:

 ```
 lxc list
 ```

-Note we have not used `sudo` here as your user should now have the ability to enter these commands.
-You should get something like this in return:
+Note you have not used `sudo` here.
+Your user has the ability to enter these commands.
+You will see something like this:

 ```
 +------------+---------+----------------------+------+-----------+-----------+